The College of New Jersey Logo

 Do I still have to pay housing while I am abroad?

-If you live in off-campus housing, you will most likely have to pay rent for the two months while you are abroad.
+If you live in off-campus housing, you will most likely have to pay rent for the two months you are abroad.
 However, it may still be less expensive than living on campus.

 Are there scholarships or financial aid available?